Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 •	Identify Areas of Improvement: Analyzing satisfaction trends helps pinpoint specific service aspects, such as seat comfort or in-flight entertainment, that require enhancement.

-•	Competitive Benchmarking: The insights from this analysis can serve as a benchmark for tracking improvements over time and staying competitive in the airline industry
+•	Competitive Benchmarking: The insights from this analysis can serve as a benchmark for tracking improvements over time and staying competitive in the airline industry.